Lifestyle

 • Sprays

-Same is true for makeup.
+The same is true for makeup.
 Depending on the size of your makeup collection, consider separating your makeup collection into the following categories:

 • Base Products: Foundation, tinted moisturizer, concealer, setting powder